mathieucarbou/YaSolR/docs/manual.md

 - `Bypass Automatic Control`: Activate or deactivate automatic dimmer bypass (force heating) based on hours and/or temperature.
 - `Bypass`: Activate or deactivate dimmer bypass (force heating) This is a manual override.
-So if, when automatic bypass deactivates (in the morning for example), you hav manual bypass that is activated, then bypass will stay activated until you deactivate the manual override.
+So if, when automatic bypass deactivates (in the morning for example), you have manual bypass that is activated, then bypass will stay activated until you deactivate the manual override.

 **Metrics:**